the-expanse/SideQuestWiki/Installing-Beatsabers-updates--Fixing-"App-X-not-installed"-beat-on-error.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608409252272406607/backups.png)

-This saves your scores and such, though some times there are issues bringing them up with the update and the scors may be found to be incompatible so be warned.
+This saves your scores and such, though some times there may be issues bringing them up with the update and the scores may be found to be incompatible so be warned.

 After doing that, uninstall Beatsaber with the `Uninstall` button as seen below